broadinstitute/gatk/README.md

 Currently all builds are considered snapshots.
 The archive name is based off of `git describe`.

+## GATK4 Docker images

+Please see the README.md in ``scripts/docker``.
+This has instructions for the Dockerfile in the root directory.

 ### Further Reading on Spark

 [Apache Spark](https://spark.apache.org/) is a fast and general engine for large-scale data processing.